-The original sand-stone structure was three stories with the top story housing the warden/sheriff and his family.
+The original sandstone structure was three stories, with the top story housing the warden/sheriff and his family.
 They lived directly above the prisoners.
 Even more interesting is that no stairs connected the lower levels to the third story.
 The warden and his family used a ladder that led to a window that was then removed daily, providing them with a bizarre sense of security.
 Unfortunately, the third floor was lost in a fire and was not replaced.

-For over thirty-five years this testament to a struggling people was able to survive, only to be decommissioned with the Curtis Act of 1898.
-But if you happened to be a prisoner during the transition you would have certainly thought that it was time to hit the card table.
+For over thirty-five years, this testament to a struggling people was able to survive, only to be decommissioned with the Curtis Act of 1898.
+But if you happened to be a prisoner during the transition, you would have certainly thought that it was time to hit the card table.
 All remaining prisoners not being held for murder were pardoned and free to go.
-The prison wasn’t completely retired and served as a county jail until the 1970s when it was then placed on the National Register of Historic Places in 1974.
+The prison wasn’t completely retired and served as a county jail until the 1970s, when it was then placed on the National Register of Historic Places in 1974.

 This museum offers a real-time walk into the past.
-It includes prehistoric shackles and whipping post, an authentic black and white striped prison outfit complimented by a mannequin holding a hoe, indicative of the labor that was expected.
+It includes prehistoric shackles and whipping posts, an authentic black and white striped prison outfit complimented by a mannequin holding a hoe, indicative of the labor that was expected.
 An authentic, rustic stove still sits within one section of the museum, cast iron skillets resting on top.

 The museum is inundated with information that is both appealing and thought-provoking, not to mention horrific warnings about breaking the law or at least getting caught.
-One trip upstairs to where the packed prisoners were forced to serve their time is stifling, to say the least.
+One trip upstairs to where the packed prisoners were forced to serve their time is stifling, saying the least.
 And to then be able to gaze out of a barred covered window at the replicated gallows below is enough to produce a chill.

-And yet this structure was built out of necessity.
-A six-thousand dollar venture created, not because they wanted it, but because they had to have it.
+And yet, this structure was built out of necessity.
+A six-thousand dollar venture was created, not because they wanted it, but because they had to have it.
 But in the end, like so many other things, it was stripped away.
 Along with the loss of the prison, the Curtis Act took back ninety- million acres of promised tribal land, creating even more friction in an already volatile situation.
 To walk within these prison walls is to face the harshness of our past.
 Surrounded by humorous slants on tragedy and replicants of sorrow, some justified, some not so much.
 It produces a train of thought that leads to empathy and hope for better days to come.
 And the wait continues.